CubeFlix/mimir/README.md

 - [ ] change previous history's cursor location if hashes match
 - [ ] disallow pasting HTML option
 - [ ] overhaul UI (undo redo buttons, etc.)

+## future todo

+- [ ] bugs (fix empty styling elements, may be a possibility of text in empty text thing)
+- [ ] bugs (when adjusting start container to be relative to inline nodes in getNextTextNodeInRange and applyStyleToBlockNode, it is not considering empty nodes);
+- [ ] maybe think about fixing nested divs when pasting (not joining sufficiently)
+- [ ] when adjusting range to be relative to inline nodes, it should properly handle empty nodes and properly traverse
+  - it should always move in the direction of the endpoint (left for startContainer, right for endContainer)
+  - if it hits the end of the editor:
+    - if we are trying to adjust ranges for block styling, it should just use the editor as an endpoint
+    - otherwise for getTextNodesInRange it should make a new text node